undoLogic/setupCase-boilerplate/README.md

   require_once $this->configDir . 'bootstrap-setupCase.php';
 }
 ```
-2. Then in Application.php add ABOVE the CSRF:
+2. Then in Application.php add ABOVE the CSRF (sourceFiles\src\Application.php):
+NOTE: You will need to right click and import these classes after you paste
 ```php
 //Added by SetupCase-BoilerPlate
 ->add(new AuthenticationMiddleware($this->getAuthenticationService()))